octopus-network/ree-exchange-sdk/sdk/README.md

 **Broadcasting the Transaction**: The finalized transaction is returned to the REE, which broadcasts it to the Bitcoin network for execution.

 ## Quick start

+If you are familier with IC canister development, you could easily create an empty rust crate and paste the code into the `lib.rs`.

 ``` rust
 use candid::{CandidType, Deserialize};